 which assigns to symbols a table with the default value 0.
 The default value is used for keys that are not assigned another value.
-Subsequently, symbols can be referenced by any key, such as symbols["there"] := 1 which assigns the value 1 to the key "there" in symbols.
+Subsequently, symbols can be referenced by any key, such as which assigns the value 1 to the key "there" in symbols.